HomyChen/ACIT3900/README.md

 - We insert the unCommonTasks to the task table
 -	We then take the unCommonTaskIDs and add them to the reapir_tasks table
 - We then call test method to get the information we just entered

+## Repair Order Documentation

+The Repair Order page allows users to search for an existing repair order(s) and view the relevant information regarding the repair order.
+This information is based on the data that was inputted in the Vehicle Check In page.

+On this page, users can also edit and update certain fields in the report order.
+There is also a functionality for users to print out the repair order.

+### URL:
+- /orders

+### Prerequisites:
+- DataTables API script and CSS*
+- Bootstrap API script and CSS*
+- JQuery*
+- (* linked in the <head></head> of ro.html)

+### Related Files:
+- ro.html
+- ro.css
+- ro.js
+- roFunctions.js

+### ro.html
+The HTML for repair order popup window shown in Figure 1 is wrapped inside the <div class=”container-fluid”> div.
+The HTML for the repair order search and result follows after this div

+### ro.css

+This is the stylesheet for the repair order page.

+### ro.js

+`addPartButFunc(worktask_id)`:

+Parameters: worktask_id

+Returns: None

+Purpose:

+- Creates the input fields for part no., part description, part quantity, part unit price, part sell price and part supplier name.

+Note: The part input fields functionality to save into the database is not implemented and therefore is commented out in the file.

+`closePopup()`:

+Parameters: None

+Returns: None

+Purpose:
+- Close the report order popup screen

+`disableInput()`:

+Parameters: None

+Returns: None

+Purpose:
+- Set the following input fields to disabled=true:
+  - odometerOut
+  - Openclose
+- Change the class for saveRO to btn btn-default pull-right invisible
+- Change the class for editRO to btn btn-default pull-right visible
+- Set the background color for the openclose input field to “#eee”

+`enableInputs()`

+Parameters: None

+Returns: None

+Purpose:

+- Set the following input fields to disabled=false:
+  - odometerOut
+  - Openclose
+  - comments
+    - Change the class for saveRO to btn btn-default pull-right visible
+    - Change the class for editRO to btn btn-default pull-right invisible
+    - Set the background color for the openclose input field to “#fff”

+`populateRO(rowData)`:

+Parameters: rowData

+Returns: None

+Purpose:
+- Takes the data associated with the selected repair order and populate it in the repair order popup screen

+`populateTasksComments(data)`:

+Parameters: data

+Returns: None

+Purpose:
+- Takes the repair order ID (ro_id) and populate the tasks and comments of the repair order

+`resultsTable (on select)`:

+Parameters: data

+Returns: None

+Purpose:
+- Select the data of the selected row (data in the form of an array)

+`saveComments(data)`:

+Parameters: data

+Returns: array

+Purpose:
+- Takes the input values of the comments textarea and save it in an array

+`searchROBut (event onclick)`:

+Parameters: None

+Returns: None

+Purpose:
+- Search the database based on the search word, repair order status, and the search parameter values.
+- Populates the datatable based on the search result with the repair order ID, last name, first name, license plate, make, model and repair order status.

+`searchTask(roID, rowData)`:

+Parameters: roID, rowData

+Returns: None

+Purpose:
+- Takes the repair order ID (ro_id) and search for tasks and comments associated with that repair order ID.

+`updateRO(worktaskIDcomments, odometerOut, roID, openClose)`:

+Parameters: worktaskIDcomments, odometerOut, roID, openClose

+Returns: None

+Purpose:
+- Save the comment(s), odometer out, repair order status input values into the database.

+`window (event onclick)`:

+Parameters:  None

+Returns: None

+Purpose:
+- Changes the display of the repair order popup screen to none.

+`window (event keydown)`:

+Parameters:  None

+Returns: None

+Purpose:
+- Disable browser refresh on enter

+### roFunctions.js

+This is the server-side script for running the database query that will populate the datatable in the repair order page and the repair order popup screen.

+`AroSearch (router.post)`:

+Purpose:
+- Returns a JSON object containing all the columns and values in the customer, vehicle, and repair_order table in the database.

+`pool.connect`:

+Purpose:
+- Login to the database and query the database.

+`/tasksSearch (router.post)`:

+Purpose:
+- Search for the task_name, comments, and worktask_id based on the ro_id

+`updateTaskCommentsLoop(arraytaskIDComments)`

+Parameters:  arraytaskIDComments

+Returns: None

+Purpose:
+- Asynchronous function that is necessary to update the task comments correctly.
+- Ensure the for loops is run step by step before running other steps

+`connectDBTasksComments(worktask_id, comments)`

+Parameters:  worktask_id, comments

+Returns: None

+Purpose:
+- Connects to the database and update the comments in the repair_tasks table

+`/updateRO (router.post)`:

+Purpose:
+- Updates the odometer_out and status column in the repair_order table.